 A "sphere of influence" is the area outside of and adjacent to a city's border that the city has identified as a future logical extension of its jurisdiction.
-While the County of Riverside has land use authority over city sphere areas, development in these areas directly affects circulation, service provision, and community character within the cities.

-Temecula's sphere of influence extends north along State Route 79 almost to the boundary of the Southwest planning area.
-The sphere also includes lands to the south of the city east of Interstate 15 and lands between the westerly city boundary and the Santa Rosa Plateau.
+While the County of Riverside has land use authority over city sphere areas, development in these areas directly affects circulation, service provision, and community character within the cities. to the south of the city east of Interstate 15 and lands between the westerly city boundary and the Santa Rosa Plateau.
 Most of the sphere is characterized by suburban specific plans adopted in the early 1990s, allowing mainly residential uses and incorporating a mix of commercial land uses and airport related business parks.
 Sphere of influence lands west of the City of Temecula are comprised of rural mountainous land uses.